"You say he's kind. But why do your eyes look so tired?"

 I didn't know where I was going.
 I didn't care.

-The street blurred behind me.
+The streets blurred.
 Houses passed like shadows.
-My chest ached.
-My vision swam.
+My chest ached, my vision swam.

-My feet carried me beyond the estate gates, past the farms, into a part of the village no one talked about.
+My feet carried me beyond the estate gates, past the farms, into the part of the village no one spoke of.

 Into the trees.

 The forest was old — twisted and dry, like something forgotten by time.
-People used to say spirits lived here.
+People whispered that spirits lived here.
 That those who entered alone never returned.

 But I didn't care.
 I just wanted to disappear.

-Branches snapped under my feet.
-My skirt caught on thorns.
+Branches snapped beneath my feet.
+My skirt snagged on thorns.
 The world spun, then slowed, then—

 I stopped.